Los Altos Apartments: Popular culture

 The television series Angel prominently featured exterior shots of the Los Altos Apartments in seasons 2–4.
 It acted as the exterior of the Hyperion Hotel, the home and base of titular character and his friends.
 The Los Altos Apartments building was also featured in a season 1 episode of Angel titled "I Fall to Pieces", where it was used as both exterior and interior for the apartment building of a guest character.

 In the fifth episode of the second season of the television series Numbers, titled "Assassin", the building was used as the exterior of the Rancho Verde Assisted Living building.

 In the Amazon series Transparent, the character Ali lives in the Los Altos Apartments; several exteriors, including scenes in the courtyard entry, are featured in seasons 1 and 2.

 In the Netflix limited series Brand New Cherry Flavor, main character Lisa Nova lives in the Los Altos Apartments, and the exteriors and sign are prominently featured throughout the series.

 In Steven Paul Leiva's 2022 novel, The Reluctant Heterosexual: A Tragicomedy in Four Movements A Prelude and An Interlude, the Los Altos is the first home of the parents of the novel's protagonist, Robert Leslie Cromwell.

+The location was also used in the 2014 remake of The Gambler, where Jim Bennett’s (Mark Wahlberg) student and love interest, Amy Phillips (Brie Larson), resides.
+The exterior and signage are prominently shown in several scenes of the film.